EliasB8/100-days-of-code/log.md

 **Today's Progress**: Finally, I completed JavaScript and Data Structure Algorithms Certificate, it surely need a revision it has been difficult.
 I made it!!

 **Thoughts**: Celebration Time, come on.

+### Day 33 and 34: August 6, Thursday, 2020

+**Today's Progress**: I learned about redux and react-reduz from the coursera course and completed the third of the module.
+Redux seems to simplify state managemnt and form validation.

+**Thoughts**: Never STOP!!